 Simultaneous translation in Curitiba: And so, what is a collaborative robot?

 What would collaborative robots mean?
 We interpreters did not know ….
 The collaborative robot works alongside humans without additional security devices.
 The robot may feel abnormal forces in its path.
 In fact, it is programmed to stop when it * sees * an overload in terms of force.
 These robots are designed to dissipate forces in case of impact on a wide surface, which is one of the reasons why robots are rounder.
 They also do not have their internal engines exposed.
 Many of these robots are certified by third parties that focus on industrial safety for collaboration between humans and robots.
 You should note that the ISO / TS 15066 technical specification will be released shortly and will specify the maximum (N) and energy (J) forces that can be applied to a human without undue damage.
 This technical specification will clarify the security requirements for human-robot collaboration for regular industrial robots.
-We learned in this simultaneous translation in Curitiba that in Brazil there are still few collaborative robots; the most advanced countries in this area are Germany, United States and Japan.
+We learned during this simultaneous translation in Curitiba that in Brazil there are still few collaborative robots; the most advanced countries in this area are Germany, United States and Japan.

 It’s not a normal industrial robot.